Bears DC Desai clears protocols in time to work Vikings game - WHIZ News

 The Bears also had 14 players on the reserve/COVID-19 list as of Monday afternoon, including receiver Allen Robinson, cornerback Jaylon Johnson, safety Eddie Jackson and backup quarterback Andy Dalton.

-Cleveland, which hosts the early game against Las Vegas on Monday — a match moved from Saturday because of the Browns’ COVID-19 outbreak — was set to start third-string quarterback Nick Mullens with Baker Mayfield and his backup, Case Keenum, both out while in coronavirus protocols.
-A person familiar with the decision spoke to the AP on condition of anonymity because the team did not have to reveal its eligible players until later in the day.
+Cleveland, which hosts the early game against Las Vegas on Monday — a match moved from Saturday because of the Browns’ COVID-19 outbreak — was starting third-string quarterback Nick Mullens with Baker Mayfield and his backup, Case Keenum, both out while in coronavirus protocols.

+Only one Cleveland starter, safety John Johnson III, was activated from the protocols before the game Monday.

 Browns coach Kevin Stefanski is also out after he tested positive last week, when a slew of positive tests tore into Cleveland’s roster.
 Special teams coordinator Mike Priefer will be Cleveland’s interim head coach and offensive coordinator Alex Van Pelt will handle play-calling duties.